cponcej/awesome-tech/docs/about.md

 # Awesome Tech

-- A curated list of awesome IT projects and resources collected between 2014 and 2015.
+- A curated list of awesome IT projects and resources collected since 2014.
 Inspired by the [awesome](https://github.com/sindresorhus/awesome) list.

 # Inspired by
 - [Awesome AWS](https://github.com/donnemartin/awesome-aws)